 - Example documentation: timber sale agreement indicating amount of lump-sum payment, copy of deposited check for the lump-sum sale amount

 - Applicants must sign an affidavit confirming they meet all of the eligibility criteria.

 - If the property on which the timber was harvested is jointly owned, each individual owner will be required to complete and submit an application with all supporting documentation.
+This includes married couples.
 These individual owners will need to indicate on their applications that they are joint owners, provide the names of all other joint owners, and indicate their ownership percentage.